Washington Aerospace Scholars

 (Students who are not US citizens can apply to participate in Phase One only)

-- Be a rising junior
+- Be a current junior

 - A minimum cumulative GPA of 3.0 is required for full status; however, students with a GPA below 3.0 may be admitted on a conditional basis.